For Cell Disruption we suggest:

 - Keep dialysis tubes vertical during dialysis by adding a few large beads before sealing.

 Research Opportunity.
-Biospec is seeking cooperative interaction with a research lab that routinely works with tissue cultures.
-We want to explore a new application of our MiniBeadbeater shakers - the dispersion of viable single cells from animal tissue.
+Biospec is seeking cooperative interaction with research labs that routinely work with tissue cultures.
+We want to explore a new application for our beads - the goal being the enhanced dispersion of viable single cells from animal tissue.
 Successful development of a superior method for producing single cells would be well received in the bioscience research community.
 See details.

 Feedback: Santhosh Chelian of UC Davis.
-"Fresh rice leaves or tree needles were powdered or pulverized with a MiniBeadbeater using several 2.5 mm or 3.2 mm chrome steel beads in BioSpec's "XXTuff" stainless steel microvials equipped with silicone rubber caps.
+"Fresh rice leaves or tree needles were powdered or pulverized with a MiniBeadbeater using several 2.3 mm or 3.2 mm chrome steel beads in BioSpec's Stainless Steel Microvials equipped with silicone rubber caps.
 The capped vials contents were immersed half way into liq.
 N2 and and then quickly inserted into a MBB.
 No liq.
 N2 is added into the vial.
 Pulverize for one-half minute.
 Refreeze and repeat for another 1/2 min, if necessary.
 Forty to sixty mg of plant material was used in each vial.
 After cryo-pulverizing the above tissue, DNA or RNA extraction solution was added to the vial and beads and the mixture was beadbeat for an additional 1-3 minutes at room temperature.
 Nucleic acids were recovered in high yield."

 If very high molecular weight DNA is desired, cryo-pulverize the tissue using the above beadbeater method or with a BioPulverizer followed by gentle extraction with DNA extraction solution without further physical homogenization.